Essential Course Information

 The HealthTech course is a project-based class with an emphasis on identifying clinical needs, validating needs, brainstorming, and concept creation.
 Key concepts are taught through a combination of “practicals” and lectures from experts in the fields of Health IT, medical devices, and medtech.
 “Practicals” are discussion sessions intended to be interactive and problem based.

 Participants will be placed in teams based on project interest and background.
-During the 12-week course, students are required to spend time outside of class working on projects.
+During the course, students are required to spend time outside of class working on projects.
 The final deliverable will be a pitch to a panel of expert judges.